 Louis Vuitton’s flagship Shanghai store broke sales records in August 2020 with what is believed to be the highest monthly store sales in China at US$22 million.
-It reached these heights with the help of a menswear fashion show at the start of the month that broke livestreaming records, its Qixi Festival limited edition goods and a whole lot of pent up demand and relief after Covid infections had been brought under control.
+It reached these heights with the help of a menswear fashion show at the start of the month that broke live streaming records, its Qixi Festival limited edition goods and a whole lot of pent up demand and relief after Covid infections had been brought under control.

-The brand’s extensive love themed Dioramour capsule collection, designed by Maria Grazia Chiuri, a colorful limited edition collection for men designed with Kenny Scharf and its deft deployment of famous influencers got the brand lots of love and attention from consumers, especially Gen Z.
+The brand’s extensive love themed Dioramour capsule collection, designed by Maria Grazia Chiuri, a colourful limited edition collection for men designed with Kenny Scharf and its deft deployment of famous influencers got the brand lots of love and attention from consumers, especially Gen Z.

 But there were some brands who just couldn’t read the room.
 What happened?
 Let’s see.

 The brand seemed to be trying to be edgy, retro and local but missed the mark.
 Netizens started the hashtag #Balenciaga’sChineseValentinesCampaignisTacky (it’s shorter in the original Chinese) and called out the brand for what it saw as a poorly executed lacklustre concept.
 The hashtag was attached to over 210,000 discussions and got 170 million views on Weibo.
 A related hashtag, #BalenciagaInsultsChina, was attached to 6,000 discussions and got 15 million views.